lelloc/doc-admin/content/processes-automation/dynamic-fields.rst

 Dropdown Dynamic Field Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Dropdown dynamic field is used to store a single value, from a closed list.
+Drop-down dynamic field is used to store a single value, from a closed list.

 .. figure:: images/dynamic-field-dropdown.png
    :alt: Dropdown Dynamic Field Settings